Muskan-saraf/industry5-site/docs/blog/20250309-human-centric.md

 title: "Industry 5.0: The Future of Human-Centric Manufacturing"
 date: "2025-03-09"
 tags: ["Human Centric"]
+content: "Industry 5.0: The Future of Human-Centric Manufacturing The industrial landscape is evolving, and we are now stepping into the next..."
 ---

 # Industry 5.0: The Future of Human-Centric Manufacturing